Using the Time We’ve Got to Talk Timelines

 Reigns of English Monarchs

 A more simple example of a historical timeline would be Etienne-Jules Marey’s Reigns of English Monarchs piece.
 Published in 1885, Marey attempted to showcase the reigns of English kings and queens.
-He emphasized how long they reigned and in relation to times of peace and war.
-You will notice the blacked out bottom sections.
+He emphasized how long they reigned and about times of peace and war.
+You will notice the blacked-out bottom sections.
 Those are the wartime sections.

 Rand McNally Histomap of World History

 Published around 1932, this histomap of world history was designed to show historical events from 2,000 B.C. to 2000 A.D. (or at least, a close approximation of 2,000 A.D.).
 Notice how different vertical stripes show various peoples and civilizations.
-The width showcases influence around that particular period of time.
+The width showcases the influence of that particular period.
 This is best demonstrated by Egypt having an extremely wide influence during the B.C. years and ‘losing some weight’ so to speak, once A.D. came into the picture.

 What Point Are We Trying to Make Here?

-A very simple one, actually.
+A very simple one.
 Perhaps the overall layout of what a timeline is and what it is trying to accomplish has not changed much.
-Instead, the styles have evolved over time.
+Instead, the styles have evolved.
 Take Priestely’s two visualizations.
 Both have some similarities to the later examples mentioned.
 However, you may also notice that both have something of an information overload, to the point where the visualization becomes messy.

 Then, we have Marey’s piece, which opts for a more simplistic style.
 Two major colors to differentiate two major data points (peacetime and wartime).
 A true great data-ink ratio.
 It also fails in graphical excellence, unless you speak French or know what the color codes are ahead of time.

-Finally, with the Histomap of World History, we see a good data-ink ratio and good visual integrity that does a fantastic job in explaining the piece’s major points.
+Finally, with the Histomap of World History, we see a good data-ink ratio and good visual integrity that does a fantastic job of explaining the piece’s major points.
 Most importantly, it’s easy to digest because it’s simple to understand.
-Egypt was extremely influential in B.C., therefore it takes up a tremendous amount of space in that area of the histomap timeline.
+Egypt was extremely influential in B.C., therefore it took up a tremendous amount of space in that area of the histomap timeline.